-A fair review of the Company's progress for the period reported, its future prospects and a description of the principal risks and uncertainties facing the Company are set out in the Chief Executive's Statement on pages 6 to 8, the Financial Review on pages 9 to 12, the Directors' Report on pages 15 to 22 and the Corporate Governance Report on pages 23 to 28.
+A fair review of the Company's progress for the period reported, its future prospects and a description of the principal risks and uncertainties facing the Company are set out in the Chief Executive's Statement on pages 5 and 6, the Financial Review on pages 7 to 10, the Directors' Report on pages 13 to 17 and the Corporate Governance Report on pages 18 to 21.

 The Directors' Report is prepared for the members of the Company and should not be relied upon by any other party for any other purpose.
 The Directors' Report (including the Chief Executive's Statement, the Financial Review and the Corporate Governance Report) contain certain forward-looking information and statements in relation to the Company's operations, economic performance and financial conditions.
-These statements are made by the directors in good faith based on the information available to them at the time of the approval of this report and, although they believe that the expectations reflected in such forward-looking statements are reasonable, they should be treated with caution due to their inherent uncertainties, including both economic and business risk factors, underlying such forwardlooking statements or information.
+These statements are made by the directors in good faith based on the information available to them at the time of the approval of this report and, although they believe that the expectations reflected in such forward-looking statements are reasonable, they should be treated with caution due to their inherent uncertainties, including both economic and business risk factors, underlying such forward-looking statements or information.